I wanted to take a moment today to pay tribute to High Point Firefighter Todd Martinez who died last weekend after a hit-and-run bicycle crash.

 For Martinez and Sherman and the other cyclists who have lost their lives, we must learn to share the roads.
 Cyclists have as much right to be there as we do in our cars and trucks and SUVs.

-If you are a driver or a cyclist, I beg you to read and heed these safety tips so we can share the road without more tragedies.
+If you are a driver or a cyclist, heed safety so we can share the road without more tragedies.

 Do it for Todd Martinez.
 Please.